Chega: Immigration and minorities

 Describing itself a "strong proponent of Western civilization", the party positions itself against "Islamist extremism" and proposes stronger border controls and a decrease of "mass and illegal immigration".
 It has been also described as antiziganist.
 The party supports integration measures for immigrants and states that all immigrants and foreign residents should be "obliged to respect our rules, rites, customs and traditions."
 It also supports bilateral agreements and priority for skills-based immigration from the Community of Portuguese Language Countries and former Portuguese colonies such as Brazil, Portuguese-speaking African countries, Macau and East Timor while taking a more critical stance on non-Western immigration and arguing that all work visa applicants must undergo a selection test and demonstrate adaptability to the Portuguese language.
 It also calls for a zero tolerance policy on illegal immigration and for the deportation of immigrants with criminal records or those who are economically inactive.
 It is also opposed to multiculturalism.
-The party claim that it rejects xenophobia on its platform.
+The party claims that it rejects xenophobia on its platform.
 The party opposes illegal immigration and "open door immigration" policies for both Portugal and the external border of the European Union.

 Economy

 The party advocates for a decrease of the tax incidence, considering the current system to be "brutal and aggressive to the ones who work and build wealth, taking away half of their incomes".
 It additionally defends a reduction of both bureaucracy and the number of bureaucrats, asserting that it is one of the main reasons for the "Portuguese competitive economic backwardness".
+Some of this reduction includes allowing more private options education and healthcare.